Jordan Crawford: Washington Wizards (2011–2013)

 On February 23, 2011, Crawford was traded to the Washington Wizards along with Maurice Evans and Mike Bibby for Kirk Hinrich and Hilton Armstrong.
 On March 8, 2011, Crawford scored a then-career high 22 points against the Milwaukee Bucks.
 On March 15, 2011, he passed his previous career high, scoring 27 points in a loss to the Chicago Bulls.
 He passed it again on March 30, 2011, by scoring 39 points in a loss to the Miami Heat.
 On April 1, 2011, Crawford recorded his first triple-double of his professional career in a game against the Cleveland Cavaliers.
 He had 21 points, 11 assists, and 10 rebounds.
 Crawford was the second Wizards rookie that season to record a triple double; John Wall had done so earlier that season.
 In the 2012–13 season, he was moved to point guard when John Wall missed time due to injury.
 He recorded his second triple-double with 27 points, 11 assists and 11 rebounds in a December game against the Atlanta Hawks.

 Boston Celtics (2013–2014)

 On February 21, 2013, Crawford was traded to the Boston Celtics for Leandro Barbosa and Jason Collins.
-In his NBA debut with the Celtics, he came off the bench to record 2 assists, 3 rebounds, and 10 points, shooting 4 for 9 from the field.
+In his debut with the Celtics, he came off the bench to record 2 assists, 3 rebounds, and 10 points, shooting 4 for 9 from the field.

 Due to the injury of Rajon Rondo, Crawford became the starting point guard of the team at the beginning of the 2013–14 season.
 On November 29, 2013, he recorded his third triple-double with 11 points, 11 rebounds and 10 assists in a 103–86 victory over the Cleveland Cavaliers.
 On December 9, 2013, Crawford was named Eastern Conference Player of the Week after averaging 23.3 points, 6.1 assists, and 3 rebounds on 61 percent shooting, helping the Celtics go 3–0 for the week.